-The Organization has grants from the Grantor to provide pass-through funding to providers for services under the HIV Emergency Relief Grant Program - Ryan White.
+The Organization has grants from the grantor to provide pass-through funding to providers for services under the HIV Emergency Relief Grant Program - Ryan White.
 Revenue is recognized when the Organization receives invoices from the providers for their services plus allowable indirect costs.
 Revenue recognized on the grants for which funds have not been received from the Grantor are reflected as grants receivable in the accompanying statements of financial position.
+Funds received in excess of submitted expenditures are recorded as deferred revenue in the accompanying statements of financial position and are recognized as revenue when the actual expenditures are incurred.

-The Organization also has a grant from the City of Baltimore to establish the Baltimore City Children and Youth Fund, to be used exclusively for purposes of establishing new and augmenting existing programs for and services to the children and youth of the City of Baltimore.
-Revenue is recognized and reported as with donor restrictions when the cash is received.
-When a grant is awarded to a grantee, revenue is reclassified to without donor restrictions and reported in the accompanying statements of activities and changes in net assets as net assets released from restrictions.
+The Organization also had a grant from the City of Baltimore to establish the Baltimore City Children and Youth Fund, to be used exclusively for purposes of establishing new and augmenting existing programs for and services to the children and youth of the City of Baltimore.
+Revenue was recognized and reported as with donor restrictions when the cash was received.
+When a grant was awarded to a grantee, revenue was reclassified to without donor restrictions and reported in the accompanying statements of activities and changes in net assets as net assets released from restrictions.
+The Organization is no longer the administrator of the Baltimore City Children and Youth Fund as of December 31, 2020.
+All unspent funds were returned to the City of Baltimore in November 2020.